-It is important to inform you about the legal situation of cannabis in the Netherlands, and more specifically in Maastricht.
-Many students are not fully aware of the drug laws.
-The possession of cannabis is legal in designated smoking areas (i.e. coffee shops) and having up to five grams on you for personal use is decriminalized (i.e. it is tolerated by the authorities).
+Cannabis is legal in designated smoking areas (coffee shops) and having up to five grams on you for personal use is decriminalised (i.e. it is tolerated by the authorities).
 It is illegal to have more than 5 grams or to smoke in places other than your own home or the designated coffee shops.

-Dutch Law decriminalizes the cultivation of small amounts (up to five plants per household) but most landlords will clearly state that it is not allowed on their property.
+Dutch Law decriminalises the cultivation of small amounts (up to five plants per household) but most landlords will clearly state that it is not allowed on their property.
 A new law introduced in early 2015 makes selling growing equipment and offering growing services illegal.
-This means that the police will take away plants, if they find any, regardless of the amount of plants.
+This means that the police will take away plants, if they find any, regardless of the number of plants.

 Hard drugs like cocaine or MDMA are not tolerated anywhere in the Netherlands.
 If the police find hard drugs on you they will confiscate them immediately.
-You may be arrested and the police will be sure to file a public report.
-Despite police discouragement hard drug use exists among students in Maastricht.
+You may be arrested and the police will file a public report.